The thoughts, feelings, and emotions that we experience every day shape the nature of our reality.

 Other Online MBCT Resources

-This article is full to the brim with links to follow and information about MBCT techniques and trainings.
+This article is full to the brim with links to follow and information about MBCT techniques and training.
 If you would like to learn more about MBCT, try the following web pages:

 - Harley Therapy website